Finding your child playing with matches or lighters?

 The Cedar Rapids Fire Department has established a cohesive partnership among community agencies- interacting together as a coalition- to reduce the number of fire injuries and deaths by providing evaluation, education and redirection assistance to the children who exhibit fire setting behavior at no cost to the families affected.
 The community membership of our coalition reveals the comprehensive commitment that all coalition members have to bringing the relevant parties and talents to the table to identify and fix juvenile fire setting behavior.

-Administrative District Chief Brent Smith
+Assistant Chief Brent Smith

 Cedar Rapids Fire Department